If you are looking to learn how to prepare the best professional quote for website design and development for your client, you are in the right place.

 Although you can design the cover page of your proposal differently, you can get an idea from the following sample.

-The first thing that you should include in your proposal is a brief description of your company/business in two or three paragraph.
-This can help your client know your company.
+The first thing that you should include in your proposal is a brief description of your company/business in two or three paragraphs.
+It can help your client know your company.

 The company overview section can contain: